hideyukiinada/transfer-learning/label_image.md

 1. Load the model
 1. Load the class to label map file
 1. Read an image file from the file system
-1. Run the image by the model
+1. Run the image through the model
 1. Pick top 5 predicted classes

 # 1. Loading the model